btRooke/tennents-flow/README.md

 ## Overview

-Genericm stochastic micro-economic simulation of public house patronage.
+Generic stochastic micro-economic simulation of public house patronage.

 _What would happen if there were a Wetherspoons in St Andrews?_